UofS-KoLab/.github/profile/README.md

 ## Deploying a repo on A40-Server
-> [!NOTE]
-> It is advised that you use read-only deploy keys on the a40 server.

 ### 1. Generating a deploy key
 Once you've accessed the A40-server using Anydesk, open a terminal window and run the following command: